lukereding/nonstandard_deviations/_posts/2017-09-21-explor_vis.md

 ![]({{site.baseurl}}/images/post8/1.jpg)

 This selects only the numeric columns from the data frame, puts the data into [tidy](http://vita.had.co.nz/papers/tidy-data.html) format, then uses `facet_wrap(~variable)` to produce a different plot for each variable.
 (If the variables are on very different scales, it might make sense to use `facet_wrap(~variable, scales = "free_x")`).
-You could obviously make this function a lot fancier and more flexible, but it produces a plot that's pretty informative as is.
+You could obviously make this function a lot fancier and more flexible, but it produces a plot that's informative without being overwhelming as is.

 We could use the same logic to just look at counts of the categorical variables: